daos-stack/daos/design/offline_phase1_to_phase2_conversion.md

 -   `--dry-run` validates eligibility and reports the proposed per-target geometry without changing pool availability or storage.

 -   By default, `convert` submits the operation and returns as soon as the durable conversion record and background worker are established.
-The response contains the generation UUID and initial state; it does not wait for conversion to finish.
+The response contains the initial state and an informational generation UUID; it does not wait for conversion to finish.

--   `--wait` is client-side convenience. `dmg` polls `convert-status` with short RPCs until the operation reaches a terminal state. `--wait=<timeout>` limits only how long `dmg` polls; expiration does not cancel the server-side operation.
+-   `--wait` is client-side convenience. `dmg` polls `resize-status` with short RPCs until the operation reaches a terminal state. `--wait=<timeout>` limits only how long `dmg` polls; expiration does not cancel the server-side operation.

--   `convert-cancel` is accepted only while the operation is still reversible, before any META blob has been expanded.
+-   `resize-cancel` is accepted only while the operation is still reversible, before any META blob has been expanded.
 After state `RESIZING`, the operation can only resume forward.

+-   `resize-status` and `resize-cancel` identify the operation by pool only.
+The pool service permits at most one active resize per pool, so a user-supplied generation is unnecessary.
+Status returns the active resize, or the most recent terminal result when no resize is active.

 The completed status reports old and new META sizes, old and new memory-file sizes, effective ratio, added E capacity, and conversion generation.
 JSON output exposes per-rank and per-target progress.

 The command follows the existing `dmg pool` request path:

-1.  `dmg` sends `PoolConvertReq` to the management service.
+1.  `dmg` sends `PoolResizeReq` to the management service.

 2. The management service resolves the pool identifier and serializes conversion with other pool administration operations.